cymen/literate-jasmine/README.md

 would become a single `it`, we make use of markdown hierarchy to separate one test from another and to give the `it` (and `describe` blocks names).

-This README.md has this markdown structure (which includes the main header above):
+This README.md has this markdown structure (which includes the main header above and the other parts below):

     # literate-jasmine
     ## Mathematices